Tom Scavo: Season 4

 Eventually, it is revealed that Porter and Preston are responsible for starting the fire at Rick's restaurant.
-Tom and Lynette are at a crossroads about how to handle the situation, with Tom thinking they should go to therapy; Lynette discovers the boys got the idea from Kayla, and she takes Kayla to therapy behind Tom's back.
+Tom and Lynette are unsure how to handle the situation, with Tom thinking they should go to therapy.
+Lynette discovers that Porter and Preston got the idea for starting the fire from Kayla, and she takes Kayla to therapy behind Tom's back.
 Tom's denial about the problems Kayla causes for Lynette leads to her lying to the therapist and getting Lynette arrested for child abuse.
-Eventually, Tom is forced to send Kayla away to live with her maternal grandparents after he finds out what she did and she threatens to continue causing problems if Lynette comes back.
+Eventually, Tom is forced to send Kayla away to live with her maternal grandparents after he finds out what she did, and she threatens to continue causing problems if Lynette comes back.

 In the season finale, Tom and Lynette help with catering Bob and Lee's wedding.
-Tom's advise to Lee about standing up for himself (for wanting the ice sculpture be castle rather than a cherub) escalated to Bob and Lee arguing then canceling the wedding.
-Lynette and Tom get the two in the same room and Tom tells them that if they cannot decide over small decisions that they might as well not marry at all; that they should ask themselves whether they love each other enough that no problem can possibly tear them apart.
+Tom gives advice to Lee about standing up for himself for wanting the ice sculpture be castle rather than a cherub, which escalates to Bob and Lee arguing then cancelling the wedding.
+Lynette and Tom get the two in the same room and Tom tells them that if they cannot decide over small decisions that they might as well not marry at all, and they should ask themselves whether they love each other enough that no problem can possibly tear them apart.
 His speech gets Bob and Lee to reconcile and to reaffirm to Lynette that their marriage is stronger than she thought.